-6.9 Avoid Useless Statements
+6.10 Avoid Useless Statements

-Every statement should make a meaningful contribution to the success of the program.
+Every statement must make a meaningful contribution to the success of the program.
 Meaningless statements add confusion to the program, as future programmers are wondering why those statements exist.

 One example is the useless chomp.